 A SUNY Oswego ID or Penfield Library card must be presented in order to sign out reserve materials.
 Most reserve materials are restricted to a two hour loan; some may be taken home overnight if the faculty member teaching the course has so requested.

-Faculty members wishing to place materials on reserve should submit a Reserves Request Form, which can be submitted via e-mail (to email@example.com), or dropped off at the Check-Out & Reserves Desk .
+Faculty members wishing to place materials on reserve should submit a Reserves Request Form, which can be submitted to firstname.lastname@example.org, or dropped off at the Check-Out & Reserves Desk.
 Items placed on reserve should be required reading for all class members.
 Please do not assign reserve reading until informed by the Reserve Clerk that materials are available for students to check out, which may take a few days at the beginning of the semester.

 All items on reserve must meet Fair Use standards of the U.S. Copyright Law (section 107).